menu

 How does cloud computing work?
 In cloud computing, there are no servers to maintain, the cost of service is cheaper, and it’s quicker for companies to bring products to market.
 This means that software development is much more effective as developers have more freedom to build bigger, more complex products that are free from the physical constraints that used to hinder them.

-What is cloud-based software development?
+What is Cloud-based software development?

 Cloud-based software development refers to creating software solutions that are designed to run on third-party server infrastructures.
 These solutions are optimised and secured to run from the cloud to provide storage, performance and analytical power.

 Companies all over the world are undergoing digital transformations through the utilisation of cloud-based solutions.
-In 2020, more than 50% of businesses around the world migrated their operations to the cloud, and this trend has increased since.
-The global cloud market was $368.97 billion in 2020 but is projected to grow at a rate of 15.7% a year between 2022-2030.
+In 2020, more than 50% of businesses around the world migrated their operations to the cloud, and this trend keeps increasing.

-What are the Benefits of a Cloud-based Development Environment?
+What are the benefits of a Cloud-based development environment?

-Cloud-based software development also comes with significant cost benefits as there are no server maintenance costs, lower operational costs, and an overall reduction in spending.
+Cloud computing development also comes with significant cost benefits as there are no server maintenance costs, lower operational costs, and an overall reduction in spending.

 Processes are more efficient and testing is more effective, so potential issues can be found and eradicated much more easily, which also saves money.